codevallsma/SCHEDULER_VIEWER/README.md

 | D | 8 |   7 |
 | E | 11 |   5 |<br>

-If you want to compute the data from the table above, you will need to insert the data to the Data.txt just like the format below.<br>
+If you want to compute the data from the table above, you will need to insert the data to the Data.txt just like the format below.<br><br>
 A<br>
 0<br>
 6<br>